• Skip to main content

 Housing

 Both snakes require the same kind of cage, substrate, heat, and light systems.
 So you won’t need to dish out extra expenses on either one of these snakes.
+Both the king snake and the corn snake can live in the same size of enclosure.
+It should be at least 20 gallons.
+30 or 40 is better.

 Why Should You Get A Corn Snake?